opdavies/oliverdavies.uk/source/_posts/2017-07-13-publishing-sculpin-sites-with-github-pages.md

 This means that I can simply re-generate the site after making changes and add it as an additional commit to my main branch with no need to switch branches or perform a merge.

-To simplify this, I’ve added a new [build.sh script][3] into my repository to automate the sites.
+To simplify this, I’ve added a new [publish.sh script][3] into my repository to automate the sites.
 This is how it currently looks:

 ```language-bash
 #!/usr/bin/env bash